Skip to content

 }

-// Using ListView.builder for efficient list rendering
+// Use ListView.builder for efficient lazy loading

 ListView.builder(